JuanCatica/aws-dms-oracle-to-aurora-s3/README.md

 dgen data
 ```

-And also we can populate tables using the following command (we will inser data only in table 1):
+And also we can populate tables using the following command (we will insert data only in table 1):

 ```bash
 dgen insert -t table1 -n 10 -b 1,2,3